Hometown: Paris, France

 Originally creating sculptures out of wood, marble, and bronze, Bourgeois began using non-traditional media such as latex and plaster in the 1960s, in some cases lifting the works off the ground to hang from the ceiling.
 By the 1970s, it became clear that her work, often sexually explicit and emotionally daring, had pioneered a new movement of postmodern and feminist art.
 By the end of the 20th century, she was known as one of the most important female artists of her generation.

-Bourgeois's work has been exhibited at almost every major museum in the world, as well as a number of well-known galleries including Cheim & Read in New York, Galerie Lelong in Paris, and Hauser & Wirth in London.
+Bourgeois's work has been exhibited at almost every major museum in the world, as well as notable international exhibitions.
 In 1993, she represented the United States at the Venice Biennale.
-She was the subject of numerous retrospectives; the last comprehensive survey of her work, Louise Bourgeois: Retrospective, premiered in 2007 at the Tate Modern, and subsequently traveled to the Centre Georges Pompidou, Paris, France (2008); the Guggenheim Museum, New York (2008); Museum of Contemporary Art, Los Angeles (2008-2009); and the Hirshhorn Museum & Sculpture Garden, Washington, D.C.
-(2009).
+She was the subject of numerous retrospectives; the last comprehensive survey of her work, Louise Bourgeois: Retrospective, premiered in 2007 at the Tate Modern, and subsequently traveled to the Centre Georges Pompidou, the Guggenheim Museum, the Los Angeles Museum of Contemporary Art, and the Hirshhorn Museum and Sculpture Garden.
 She is one of the most prominent female artists to live and work in the 20th and 21st centuries, and her work continues to be shown around the world.

 Louise Bourgeois Permanent Collections